AdobeDocs/campaign-web.en/help/v8/workflows/activities/about-activities.md

 Adobe Campaign Web allows you to automate and execute marketing campaigns across multiple channels.
 You can combine channel activities into the canvas to create cross-channel workflows that can trigger actions based on customer behavior.
 The following **Channel** activities are available: Email, SMS, Android and iOS Push notifications.
 [Learn how to set up a delivery in the context of a workflow](channels.md).

 ## Flow control activities {#flow-control}

 >[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn4"
->title="Advanced workflow activities"
->abstract="You can now configure Test, JavaScript Code, and External Signal activities in a workflow.
-Use the Test activity to enable workflow transitions based on conditions.
-Add a JavaScript Code activity to execute a JS code snippet in the context of your workflow.
-Configure an External Signal activity to trigger the execution of your workflow from an API, or another workflow."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

->[!CONTEXTUALHELP]
 >id="acw_orchestration_end"